Swaddling (also referred to as wrapping) or using a safe sleep bag is a useful method to help babies settle and sleep on their back.

 • they promote back sleeping as the zipper opens to the front

 • they will keep baby's temperature at a more constant level while sleeping

 Mothercraft nurse and routine expert, Jennifer Hamilton has the following advice for new mums on when to transition their bub's arms out of a swaddle."In my experience, from birth to three or four months, babies settle and sleep better with their arms swaddled inside and across their chest.
 The reason for this is that often their newborn startle reflex can hinder their ability to sleep well so it's best to control their arm movements and swaddle nice and snug.

 When they start to get a little bigger, so from about three to four months, baby does not need to be swaddled as tightly and this is when they can begin to learn how to sleep well with their arms out.

-At this stage I typically recommend products such as the 2in1 Swaddle and Newborn Grobag.
+At this stage I typically recommend products such as the Swaddle Grobag.
 This is a favourite of mine as it's a great transitional wrap.
 It lets you swaddle your baby from birth and as they get bigger it provides room for their arms to move while still feeling the security from the swaddling.

 This swaddle is also great because as soon as your baby starts to roll they can stay within the familiarity of their swaddle but are able to have their arms out for safety.

 At this stage, your baby now has the developmental ability to learn to settle with arms out whether or not they are rolling.